ipbes/ict-guide/repositories/zenodo.md

 ## How should embargoed or restricted data be handled?

 Submissions can be open or restricted as in the case of anonymized sensitive data.
+Refer to the section on Licenses.

 ## Submitting a dataset to Zenodo
+* Create a Zenodo account
+* Upload data to the Zenodo community through the [Upload URL](https://zenodo.org/deposit/new?c=ipbes).
+Detailed instructions are available below
+* An administrator will review the upload request and add approve it if conditions are met

 ### Files